Pages

 Note: Since I posted this, I have had quite a lot of queries and feedback on the finer points of making homemade yogurt.
 Based on all this discussion, I have added in some new photos for better illustration as well as some specific points on the cooking process.
 Hope this helps!

-For someone who loves her yogurt with a passion, it has never occurred to me to make my own yogurt until recently.
-I came across many blogs that sang the praises of homemade yogurt, and i thought what a great idea.
 Homemade yogurt has no addictives, preservatives or colouring, and certainly none of that mouth-puckering aftertaste or bite.
-It is way cheaper than commercial ones, you can control the sweetness of it and make it as creamy or as watery as you like.
+It is way cheaper than commercial ones.
+You can control the sweetness of it and make it as creamy or as watery as you like.
 Perfecto!

 So I thought that sounds do-able.
 On my first attempt, I started around 2pm, and had to set my alarm at 12.30AM (yes that's twelve thirty MIDNIGHT) to finish off the last step.
-Yup, making your own yogurt takes about 10 hours at the least.
-But the good thing is most of the time it's just waiting for it to set.
+However, after experimenting with it a few times, there are a few details that kept bugging me.

 1. Like boiling the milk.
 I have a bad habit of multitasking on a million things, so keeping an eye on boiling stuffs (like milk and porridge which boils over VERY easily, and require constant stirring to prevent browning) does not really work with me ;P